 In 2013, Lissa began to assist Barb with class management at the studio where she was in charge of the attendance for each class.
 In the summer of 2014, she took on the position of Administrative Assistant at QC where she assists Barb with not only the attendance and class management, but also organizing studio events such as the beginning of the year open house, student appreciation day, holidance, competition lock-in, watch weeks, spirit weeks, and schools out party at the end of the season.
 She is excited to bring her organization and planning skills to QC to show the families how much we appreciate them and how important it is to make QC more than just a dance studio.

 In the beginning of 2015, Lissa also started a new venture as the head teacher for Creative Steps Music and Movement and Creative Steps Dance Company at Jack and Jill Preschools in St. Anthony and Blaine.
 These are dance classes held at the preschools for kids to attend during the day as a part of their weekly curriculum.
-Between teaching at the preschool and studio, Lissa also works at a local contracting company helping customers make selections for their home remodeling projects along with coordinating the work being done on their homes.
-In her free time she also loves spending time with her husband Ryan, son Logan, and their dog Dexter.
+In her free time she also loves spending time with her husband Ryan, son Logan, daughter Lainey, and their dog Dexter.
 Together, they enjoy going to the local YMCA, camping, spending time at the lake, and watching movies.
 She is very excited to continue her passion of dance by working with the QC kids, parents, and staff!!!

 Felicia started dance training at QC Dance at age 3.
 She participated in competition as well as being a member of TCDC (Twin Cities Dance Court) a non-profit performance company.
 As a member of the Pequot Lakes Revolution Dance Team for 4 years, Felicia received the All Conference Dancer award in her senior year, All Academic State award, Conference Champions, Section Champions, and her team was State Finalists.
 After graduating high school, she returned to QC in 2008 to continue her love of dancing through teaching children.
 Her classes have included Rockin Tots, Tots Plus, Pre K through 6th grade, solos and duets, summer camps, and seasonal Park and Recreation classes.
 In 2008, she was a member of the Concordia University Performance Team where she performed at football and basketball games.
 Felicia also taught Adult Tap classes for Minneapolis Park and Recreation for 2 years.